 Don’t despair!
 That doesn’t mean it’s impossible to get hired.
 Far from it.

-However, it does mean that you have to have a unique selling proposition (USP) of why you’re the best candidate for the role.
+However, it does mean that non-EU citizens need to have a unique selling proposition (USP) of why you’re the best candidate for the role.

 Being average won’t cut it.